Devin Boyce

-Devin Boyce (born September 8, 1996) is an American soccer player who plays as a midfielder for Forward Madison FC in USL League One.
+Devin Boyce (born September 8, 1996) is an American soccer player who plays as a midfielder for Greenville Triumph in USL League One.

 Career

 Union Omaha

 Just four days before Union Omaha's first USL League One match, Boyce was brought into the club.
 He made his debut for the club in their first ever competitive match against New England Revolution II.
 Despite Boyce's late introduction to the first team, he appeared in all 16 of Omaha's 2020 league matches en route to the club's runner-up championship finish.

 Boyce's sophomore season saw him continue to feature prominently, scoring five goals in 27 appearances as Union Omaha claimed the league title.
 During the regular season, Boyce recorded the second-highest assist number in the league with eight, and tallied a total of 40 key passes.
 He was named to the USL League One All-League Second Team following the 2021 season.
 Boyce's playoff volley against FC Tucson was additionally named the Fans' Choice Goal of the Year.
 At the time of his departure, Boyce was the club's leading player in both appearances and assists.